section-engineering-education/engineering-education/articles/random-search/index.md

 #### RandomizedSearchCV

 We used the sci-kit learn (sklearn) library when implementing grid search, particularly GridSearchCV.
 From the same library, we shall use RandomizedSearchCV.
 Similar to GridSearchCV, it is meant to find the best parameters to improve a given model.
 A key difference is that it does not test all parameters.
 Instead, the search is done at random.
 As we shall note later, a practical difference between the two is that RandomizedSearchCV allows us to specify the number of parameter values we seek to test.
-This is through the use of ` n_iter `.
+This is through the use of ` n_iter. `

 #### Random Forest

-Since we shall use a random forest regressor during the implementation of random search, it is of value to introduce random forests.
-Random forests refer to an ensemble of untrained decision trees, capable of both regression and classification tasks.
+Since we shall use a random forest regressor during random search implementation, it is of value to introduce random forests.
+Random forests refer to an ensemble of untrained decision trees capable of both regression and classification tasks.
 They involve the use of bagging, which combines many models to give a generalized result.
-Learn more about bagging as well as ensemble learning as a whole from this [article](https://www.section.io/engineering-education/ensemble-learning/).
+Learn more about bagging and ensemble learning as a whole from this [article](https://www.section.io/engineering-education/ensemble-learning/).
-We have explained why a random forest is a “forest” but not why it is considered to be random.
+We have explained why a random forest is a “forest” but not why it is considered random.
 The random nature of a random forest can be attributed to a couple of concepts.
 Firstly, the samples of training observations when building trees are taken randomly.
 Secondly, when it comes to the splitting of nodes, random subsets of features are used.

 ##### Random forest parameters

 A random forest uses many parameters.
 Below are the main ones.
-It is important to introduce them since we shall encounter all of them in our code later on.
+It is essential to introduce them since we shall encounter all of them in our code later on.

 **n_estimators.** This parameter denotes the maximum number of trees in an ensemble/forest.